cr0ybot/term-query/README.md

 Please note that this is still a work-in-progress.
 The plugin is not yet ready for production use.
 If you'd like to test it, [download the latest prerelease here](https://github.com/cr0ybot/term-query/releases/latest).

+This plugin supports [Git Updater](https://github.com/afragen/git-updater) for updating the plugin while in development.
+Branch switching is not currently supported, since there are assets that need to be built for each release.

 ## Blocks

 ### Taxonomy Terms: `cr0ybot/term-query`